adsabs/adsabs.github.io/blog/_posts/2016-09-19-were-hiring.md

 Some of the perks of these jobs include:

   * Work with a creative, multitalented team in a first-class academic environment
-  * Generous benefits, flexible work hours and telecommuting options
+  * Generous benefits, flexible work hours and (local) telecommuting options
   * Access to the astronomical community and events at the CfA and Harvard University
   * Engage with users at community meetings, present your work and findings at scientific conferences in astronomy and information science

 ## How to apply

+All positions are open to both US Citizens and Foreign Nationals.
 Click below to read the full job description and apply to the openings:

   * **Front-end developer**: [https://www.usajobs.gov/GetJob/ViewDetails/450964300/](https://www.usajobs.gov/GetJob/ViewDetails/450964300/)